devzendo/transputer-macro-assembler/README.md

   * There's duplication in the storage of references to storage contents/symbols so that if embedded constants/labels change during convergence, the storage/expressions are re-evaluated; should unify this and use closures to process fixups.
+  * Removal of multiple stores of input lines.

 Release Notes
 -------------